PSeitz/ans_flex/README.md

 # Performance

-Performance seems to be slightly faster than https://github.com/Cyan4973/FiniteStateEntropy/, which is used a close variant in zstd.
+Performance seems to be slightly faster than https://github.com/Cyan4973/FiniteStateEntropy/, which uses a close variant of its fse in zstd.

 `cargo bench`